NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Black Cat Curse.md

 * * *

-You hiss a spiteful curse at the creature.
-The target must reroll the triggering saving throw and use the worse result.
+You hiss a spiteful curse.
+The target rerolls the triggering saving throw and use the worse result.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*